 - build a team that works well together,

 - support members in reaching their career goals, and

 - create processes to get work done smoothly and efficiently.

-I liked Julie’s inclusion of Richard J. Hackman’s research into what helps create successful teams (see Fig. 1 below).
-She uses a similar approach to managers creating the right conditions for their teams:
+I liked the inclusion of Richard J. Hackman’s research into what helps create successful teams (see Fig. 1 below).
+Zhuo uses a similar approach to managers creating the right conditions for their teams:

 - Purpose – The purpose is the outcome your team is trying to accomplish, otherwise known as the why.
 The first big part of your job as a manager, Julie writes, is to ensure that your team knows what success looks like and cares about achieving it.

 - People – This is all about the who.
 Are the members of your team set up to succeed?
 Do they have the right skills?
 Are they motivated to do great work?
 To manage people well, Zhuo explains, you must develop trusting relationships with them, understand their strengths and weaknesses (as well as your own – see below), make good decisions about who should do what (including hiring and firing when necessary), and coach individuals to do their best.

 - Process – This describes how your team works together.
 Zhuo clarifies that process in her mind isn’t about stacks of paperwork and frameworks for everything, but enabling teams to make decisions and work together effectively: “In a team setting, it’s impossible for a group of people to coordinate what needs to get done without spending time on it.
 The larger the team, the more time is needed.”

 Staying on the topic of defining management, Julie provides a useful distinction between leadership and management.
 Manager is a specific role, with clear principles outlining what a manager does and how his success is measured.
 Leadership, on the other hand, is the particular skill of being able to guide and influence other people.
 Zhuo makes the point that a leader doesn’t have to be a manager; “Anyone can exhibit leadership, regardless of their role.”